Wasserstein Adversarial Regularization (WAR) on label noise

-\paragraph{\bfseries Choice of ground cost.} The ground cost $\CC$ reflects the geometry of the label space.
+\paragraph*{\bfseries Choice of ground cost.} The ground cost $\CC$ reflects the geometry of the label space.
 It bridges the gap between AR and WAR.
-An uninformative 0-1 ground cost, {\em i.e.} 0 over the diagonal and 1 everywhere, would give the total variation (TV) loss (Remark 2.26 in \citep{COT_Peyre}), which could also be used as $D$ in the AR framework.
-Below, we refer to this special case as $R_{\text{WAR.0-1}}$.
+An uninformative 0-1 ground cost, {\em i.e.} 0 over the diagonal and 1 everywhere else, would give the total variation (TV) loss (Remark 2.26 in \cite{COT_Peyre}), which could also be used as $D$ in the AR framework.
+Below, we refer to this special case as \texttt{WAR$_{0-1}$}.
 To define a $\CC$ matrix encoding class relations, multiple choices are possible.
-We could calculate the Wasserstein distance between classes, but this would be biased as we have noisy labels.
-We could set it manually~\citep{Tui10b}, but this becomes unpractical when a large set of classes is present.
-In absence of prior information about the nature of the source of labelling errors, we decided to rely on semantic distances based on word embeddings such as \emph{word2vec}~\citep{Mikolov_word2vec}.
-Similarities between classes are then defined via Euclidean distances in the embedding space, as proposed in \citep{Frogner2015}.
+Relying on expert knowledge, one could set it manually, but this becomes unpractical when a large set of classes is present, and this knowledge is not always available, or even prone to errors.
+In this work, we propose two variants to estimate the ground cost: \begin{itemize} \item In absence of prior information about the nature of the source of labelling errors, we first propose to rely on semantic distances based on word embeddings such as \emph{word2vec}~\cite{Mikolov_word2vec}.
+Similarities between classes are then defined via Euclidean distances in the embedding space, as proposed in \cite{Frogner2015}.